MandarinConLaBarba/react-tree-menu/README.md

 ### `onTreeNodeClick={<Function>}`

 Function handler for click event on <TreeNode /> components.
+If the `TreeNode` has an `onTreeNodeSelectChange` handler, this is not fired.
 See [Callback API](#callback-api-for-treemenu-event-handler-props).
 Defaults to noop.

 ### `onTreeNodeCollapseChange={<Function>}`